ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - `kdbconfig.h` is no longer included in the installed headers.
 This is because it could cause conflicts with other `config.h`-type headers from applications. _(Klemens Böswirth)_
 - `ksAppendKey`: state that it only fail on memory problems. _(Markus Raab)_
+- `ksLookupByName` no longer allocates a key for every call.
+Instead a Key stored inside the KeySet is reused. _(Klemens Böswirth)_

 ### Opts